mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

-# Agents aka Domain objects on steroids (by Einar Landre)
+# Agents aka Domain objects on steroids — Einar Landre

 #### From here to there and back again, Bilbo Baggins